Global Health Equity Scholars Program

 GHE Scholars gain valuable exposure and experience, in addition to financial payment.
 Benefits include:

-- Increased networks with faculty and students across the university
+Increase networks with faculty and students across the university

-- Gaining practical skills applicable to a field of your interest
+Gain practical skills applicable to a field of your interest

-- Special access to speakers and presenters from various disciplines brought through the seminar series
+Get special access to speakers and presenters from various disciplines brought through the seminar series

 Expectations & Eligibility Requirements

 Each year, approximately 10-15 scholars will be hired as paid research assistants for one academic year (generally, October to May).
 Scholars will be expected to commit an average of 10-12 hours each week to the program.
 All scholars will also be expected to attend mandatory monthly seminars.